sanzeeb3/internet-connection-status/readme.txt

 Automatically alert your users when they've lost internet connectivity.
 The plugin uses [Offline.js](https://github.com/HubSpot/offline) which captures AJAX requests which were made while the connection was down, and remakes them when it's back up, so your app reacts perfectly.

-Install and activate the plugin.
-That's it.
-Or if you'd like to customize few things, go to Settings > Internet Connection Status.
+### Install and activate the plugin.
+That's IT.

-Keep the users entertained and engaged with a snake game while the connection is down.
-Improve your visitors abandonment problem.
+If you'd like to customize few things, go to Settings > Internet Connection Status.

 Improve the experience of your site when your users lose connection.